 Guides students through documenting & interpreting their understanding.
-Artful Learning Model Sequence Tap any of the sequence elements for additional information.

-experience Students experience and respond to a Concept and Masterwork through sight, sound and movement.
+Students experience and respond to a Concept and Masterwork through sight, sound and movement.
 Ideas, emotions and understandings are awakened by the Concept and Masterwork, which serve as catalysts for immediate engagement.
 Students leave the this phase curious and wanting to know more.

 A Significant Question guides the inquiry and students employ a variety of research techniques utilizing the interdisciplinary content to learn more.
 As students inquire through substantive investigation, new understandings develop and connections are made.

 Students design and complete an Original Creation - a tangible, artistic manifestation that demonstrates their understanding of this new knowledge.
 Thinking moves from divergent to convergent as students' focus on what is best to represent the academic content learned.
 They construct a prototype and create the final product - continually evaluating and revising until the Original Creation is ready for presentation.

 Students cogitate on their journey through the Unit of Study and ask Deepening Questions about what has been learned.
 They document this process through detailed narratives, maps and metaphors.
 Students look ahead and consider how they can use what they have learned in practical application, identify the valuable skills acquired and what their next steps will be.

-Artful Learning Model Sequence

-Tap on Original Creation for a detailed description of this element.

-create

-reflect